youngdjn/changing-forests-website/content/home/more-research.md

 widget = "blank"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 29  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 32  # Order that this section will appear.

+title = "More..."
-title = "Seed dispersal modeling" subtitle = "Following high-severity wildfire"
+#subtitle = "Following high-severity wildfire"

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.